-The SKATS Transportation Improvement Program (TIP) establishes the schedule and priority for the near-term (6-year) funding and implementation of projects called for in the adopted 20-year Regional Transportation Systems Plan (RTSP).
-The Salem-Keizer Area Transportation Study (SKATS) update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2018 through FY 2023 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on April 25, 2017.
-An amendment to the FY 2018-2023 TIP and associated AQCD was adopted by the SKATS Policy Committee on February 27, 2018.
-The document became effective on October 1, 2017.
+The Salem-Keizer Area Transportation Study (SKATS) Transportation Improvement Program (TIP) establishes the schedule and priority for the near-term (six-year) funding and implementation of projects called for in the adopted 20-year Regional Transportation Systems Plan (RTSP).
 The first 4 years of the new TIP will be incorporated in the Oregon Statewide Transportation Improvement Program (STIP).

 Go to the MAPS page to see the maps of the current TIP, past TIP, and projects both under development or completed since 2005.

 The update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2018 through FY 2023 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on April 25, 2017.
 An amendment to the FY 2018-2023 TIP and associated AQCD was adopted by the SKATS Policy Committee on February 27, 2018.
 The document became effective on October 1, 2017 and will expire when the next update becomes effective upon approval by the governor and the US Department of Transportation.